hieuvp/learning-terraform/01-vpc-essentials/README.md

 <div align="center"><img src="assets/az-disaster.png" width="500"></div>
 <br/>

+### Failover

+- Failover is a backup operational mode in which the functions of a system component are assumed by secondary system components when the primary component becomes unavailable through either failure or scheduled down time.

 ### High Availability

-An architecture in a way that the system is always available, or has the least amount of downtime as possible.

-- I can always access my data in the cloud.
-- My website never crashes and is always available to my customers.
+- A High Availability system is one that is designed to be available 99.999% of the time, or as close to it as possible.
+- In practice, this means creating and managing the ability to automatically failover to a secondary system if the primary system goes down for any reason as well as eliminating all single points of failure from your infrastructure.

 ### Fault Tolerance

-The ability of the system to withstand failures in one (or more) of its components and still remain available.

-- One of my web servers failed, but my backup server immediately took over.
-- If something in my system fails, it can repair itself.

-#### Failover

-> A backup operational mode in which the functions of a system component are assumed by secondary system components when the primary component becomes unavailable through either failure or scheduled down time.
+- Fault Tolerance describes a computer system or technology infrastructure that is designed in such a way that when one component fails (hardware or software), a backup component takes over operations immediately so that there is no loss of service.
+- The concept of having backup components in place is called redundancy and the more backup components you have in place, the more tolerant your network is hardware and software failure.
+- A Fault Tolerant system is extremely similar to HA, but goes one step further by guaranteeing zero downtime.

 ## References